 As affiliates, however, we get too busy with all the writing, the marketing, and the campaigns to do “things right”.

-Here are a few mistakes most affiliates do, and you shouldn’t:
+Here are a few affiliate marketing mistakes to avoid:

 Don’t claim what’s not yours